Tiliavir/mvw-search-index/README.md

 ## Usage

-First you have to install this package, the create the index that you than use on e.g. a search page.
+First you have to install this package, then create the index that you use on e.g. a search page.
 Find samples for everything in the following chapters.

 ### Installation